inclinedadarsh/gitrag/README.md

 Enter repository URL: https://github.com/username/repo

-🔄 Initializing repository...
+[LOOP] Initializing repository...
-✅ Repository initialized successfully!
+[OK] Repository initialized successfully!
   - Files processed: 45
   - Components processed: 120
   - Dependencies stored: 89

-💬 Ask a question: What does this project do?
+[ASK] Ask a question: What does this project do?

-🔍 Processing Query...
+[SEARCH] Processing Query...
-💬 Answer: This project is a neural network library that provides...
+[ASK] Answer: This project is a neural network library that provides...
 ```

 ## Testing